 The Batis family of lenses was announced by Zeiss in April 2015.
-They are designed and built by Zeiss, but unlike the lenses Zeiss makes for Canon, Nikon and other manufacturers, the Batis lenses are fully native for the E-mount and include autofocus, weather sealing, a cool and useful new OLED screen that displays the depth of field scale, and a solid metal design.
+They are designed and built by Zeiss, but unlike the lenses they make for Canon, Nikon and others, the Batis lenses are fully native for the E-mount system and include autofocus, weather sealing, an OLED screen that displays the depth of field scale, and a solid metal design.
 They also pack some serious image quality, as we’ve come to expect from the German manufacturer.

 The Zeiss Batis 18mm f/2.8 is an ultra-wide angle prime lens.
-It’s currently the widest lens in the Batis family, and also the most expensive.
-At $1,499, it is clearly intended to be a top-notch optical instrument for landscape photographers, and the first few reviews all appear to agree on that.
+It’s currently the widest lens in the Batis family.
+At $1,499, it is clearly intended to be a top-notch optical instrument for landscape photographers.
 Like most of Zeiss’ wide angle primes, the Batis 18mm lens uses a Distagon design, as well as Zeiss’ own T* multi-coating to reduce flare, making it a truly outstanding lens capable of delivering impressive image quality under the most demanding circumstances.

 Wide angle primes

 The wide angle category includes lenses with focal lengths between 24 and 35mm.
 Like ultra-wide angle lenses, they are also well suited for landscape, travel and architecture photography.
 Many of the benefits of the wider lenses still apply, but these are just long enough to be a bit more versatile.
 As a result, unless you’re positive you need an ultra-wide angle, lenses in this range are usually a safer choice for general purpose shooting.

 Zeiss Batis 25mm f/2